How To Set Up Email To/From SMS

 - Receive SMS messages in your email inbox and send emails to SMS.

-- Get a notification if a SMS is not delivered.
+- Get a notification if an SMS is not delivered.

-- Use SMSes instead of emails to make sure that your message is seen by your target group.
+- Use SMS messages instead of emails to make sure that your message is seen by your target group.